YangfanR/VERGE/README.md

 This repository contains the code for the VERGE (Varying Effects Regression with Graph Estimation) algorithm as described in the manuscript accepted by Biometrics:

-**"Bayesian network-guided sparse regression with flexible varying effects]{Bayesian network-guided sparse regression with flexible varying effects."**
+**"Bayesian network-guided sparse regression with flexible varying effects."**

 Authors: Yangfan Ren, Christine B. Peterson, and Marina Vannucci